tapanjo92/v3-lambda-cs/README.md

-Lambda Cold Start & Cost Monitoring SaaS
-A multi-tenant SaaS platform built on AWS that allows users to monitor AWS Lambda cold starts and calculate their associated costs in near real-time.
+Lambda Cold Start & Cost Monitoring SaaS (Expert Edition) A multi-tenant SaaS platform built on AWS that allows users to monitor AWS Lambda cold starts and calculate their associated costs in near real-time.
+This document outlines the architecture and best practices for building, deploying, and scaling the service.

-Architecture Diagram
+1. Architecture Diagram
-This diagram illustrates the two primary data flows in the system:

-Data Ingestion Flow: How cold start data is captured from a customer's Lambda and stored in our system.

-User Interaction & Data Retrieval Flow: How an authenticated user accesses their dashboard to view the data.
+This diagram illustrates the two primary flows: the resilient Data Ingestion Flow and the secure User Interaction & Data Retrieval Flow.
+Notice the inclusion of a Dead-Letter Queue (DLQ) to ensure no data is lost due to processing errors.

 graph TD
     subgraph "Customer AWS Account"